thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 --- abstract

-PSA Endorsements comprises reference values, cryptographic key material and certification status information that a Verifier needs in order to appraise PSA Evidence.
+PSA Endorsements comprise reference values, cryptographic key material and certification status information that a Verifier needs in order to appraise PSA Evidence.